I never thought I would say these words..

 I am quitting my career and becoming a stay at home wife.

 Let me start out by giving you a little background story..

 I have been working since I was 15.
-My first job was at a thrift store, sorting through the bins of clothes and donated items, spraying them with disinfectant and managing $3.15 transactions on the oldest cash register known to mankind.
-Over the years I have worked at an amusement park, a fast food restaurant (If you can even call them "restaurants,") and several other restaurants waitressing and bartending.
-I have never ever, a single day in my life not had a job!
+My first job was at a thrift store, sorting through the bins of clothes and donated items, spraying them with disinfectant and managing $3.00 transactions on the oldest cash register known to mankind.
+Over the years I have worked at an amusement park, a fast food restaurant (If you can even call them "restaurants,") and several other food establishments waitressing and bartending.
+Since I was old enough, I have never ever, a single day not had a job!

 In 2010, I fell into my career as a hair stylist.
 That year I was twenty one years old, 4 months pregnant and in an emotionally (and often physically) abusive relationship.
 Facing an unexpected pregnancy with a man I knew I could not spend my life with, I also decided bartending in a hotel bar could not be my end game.
 Luckily, I stumbled upon an ad for a local Paul Mitchell cosmetology school and I thought to myself "I can do that."
 With zero experience or background in the beauty industry, something inside me told me to go for it anyway.

 After a miscarriage, 11 months of cosmetology school, and a very scary breakup, I felt that being a hair stylist was still something I wanted to pursue.
 And since starting my career, it has thankfully been non stop growth.

 I got my first job as a stylist, fresh out of hair school at one of the busiest and most popular salons in Hampton Roads.
 Four years in, I outgrew the place and decided to pack up my blow dryer and move on to a smaller, more intimate boutique salon.
 Two years after that, with the support of my wonderful clients and with the help of my best friend/business partner, the next most natural step was to go into business for myself.